Student Code of Conduct Policy 319.01

 Students enrolled at Johnson County Community College (JCCC) are expected to conduct themselves as responsible individuals at all times while participating in any course or College activity or event, and while representing the College either on or off campus.
 Student participation in College-sponsored programs is considered a privilege and not a right.
 Therefore, students participating in such programs are expected to adhere to this JCCC Code of Conduct and to all specific conditions of participation in any College sanctioned activity, event or program, including but not limited to, behavioral conditions as described in contracts/agreements for athletic, academic and extra-curricular scholarships/activities.

 Students are subject to the Policies and Procedures of the College.
 Violations of this Policy may be reported pursuant to the Student Disciplinary Action Operating Procedure.
-The College will take disciplinary action in accordance with the Student Disciplinary Action Policy if the College determines that a student has violated any provision of this Student Code of Conduct or has not acted in the best interest of other students, employees, or the College as a whole.
+The College will take interim and/or disciplinary action in accordance with the Student Disciplinary Action Policy.
 In addition, the College may refer a student conduct matter to appropriate authorities if determined necessary by the College.

 Students are required to comply with the following JCCC Student Code of Conduct provisions (also referred to as the “Code”):